-You can upgrade a Sentinel HA appliance installation by using the Zypper patch.
+You can upgrade a Sentinel installation by using the Zypper patch.

 IMPORTANT: The procedures in this section use rcopenais and openais commands, which work only with SLES 11 SP4.
-For SLES 12 SP2 and later, use the systemctl pacemaker.service command.
+For SLES 12 SP2 or later, use the systemctl pacemaker.service command.

-For example, for the /etc/rc.d/openais start command, use the systematl start pacemaker.service command.
+For example, for the /etc/rc.d/openais start command, use the systemctl start pacemaker.service command.